iCliniq Logo

 It seems you have stitches at the sites (the attachments are removed to protect the patient's identity), which may have to be removed in a day or two.

-I suggest you use warm salt water gargle twice a day for a week.
-It will take nearly two weeks for the complete healing of the area.
+I suggest you use a warm salt water gargle twice a day for a week.
+It will take nearly two weeks for the area to completely heal.
 However, the swelling will go away soon.
-Just keep using saline gargle and massage after the stitches are removed.
+Just keep using a saline gargle and massage after the stitches are removed.
 The pain will also go away in a few days.
-It is best to take good nutritious food with more calcium.
+It is best to eat good, nutritious food with more calcium.

 I hope you find it helpful.